mahima2387/livemart-project/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is open source and available under the MIT License.

 ## 👨‍💻 Author

 **Mahima**
 - GitHub: [@mahima2387](https://github.com/mahima2387)

-## 📞 Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Contact: mahima2387@github.com

 ## 🙏 Acknowledgments